Bản gốc tiếng Việt của bài này ở đây.

 The shining Mac laptops, the projectors, the state sports center, the street singer, and the candy seller, etc., none of them was redundant in this great installation.
 All, gradually, enabled the viewers to develop a profound awareness of the socio-political and historical context they are living in.

-I am just thinking that while there are art works that affect audience’s deepest emotions and make them become sentimental for no clear reasons, there are others that make people become conscious, heightens their sensitiveness to recognize the place of themselves in the historical dimension of time, space, and politics.
+I am just thinking that while there are art works that affect audience’s deepest emotions and make them become sentimental for no clear reasons, there are others that make people become conscious, heighten their sensitiveness to recognize the place of themselves in the historical dimension of time, space, and politics.
 And people can be conscious to the extent of crying.

 Jamie shared in one interview: “Some live their whole life here.
 Others want to leave for other places.”